Backbase/bb-lp-cli/README.md

 ### Bump:
-Bump version in bower.json, README.md and CHANGELOG.md
+Bump version in package.json, model.xml, bower.json, README.md and CHANGELOG.md

+**NOTE** if a version property is not found in **model.xml** file will be created

 arguments: